 We really like the Mother-In-Laws Kimchi from Whole Foods, but you’re welcome to use whatever kimchi you can find.
 If you’re feeling ambitious, you can also make kimchi at home!

-Fried rice typically isn’t the healthiest but we’ve made some adjustments to this recipe to up the nutrition without compromising on the flavor.
+Fried rice typically isn’t the healthiest but we’ve made some adjustments to this fried rice recipe to up the nutrition without compromising on the flavor.

-To healthify things we’re using a tablespoon of ghee and a tablespoon of avocado oil.
+-To healthify this friend rice we’re using a tablespoon of ghee and a tablespoon of avocado oil.
 Typical fried rice uses cups of vegetable oil so this is a real improvement.
-And feel free to replace the soy sauce with tamari if you’re gluten-free!
+And feel free to replace the soy sauce with tamari or coconut aminos if you’re gluten-free!

 Healthy Kimchi Fried Rice